 In October 2016, the Hospital issued \$224,800 Series 2016 Fixed Rate Tax-exempt Revenue Bonds through the NJHCFFA.
 The proceeds were used for the following purposes: (i) refunding a portion of the principal of the Authority's outstanding Series 2008A Revenue Bonds in the amount of \$114,255; (ii) refunding a portion of the principal of the Authority's outstanding Series 2011 Revenue Bonds in the amount of \$120,115; and (iii) to pay all of the cost of issuance in the amount of \$1,782.
 In addition, the NJHCFFA released \$14,260 of the Hospital's debt service reserve fund in connection with the bond refunding to pay down a portion of the aforementioned outstanding principal on the Series' 2008A and 2011 bonds.
-The Hospital recorded a loss on refunding of \$33,482, which included the write-off of the bond discount / premium and all deferred financing costs related to the refunded debt.
+During 2016, the Hospital recorded a loss on refunding of \$33,482, which included the write-off of the bond discount / premium and all deferred financing costs related to the refunded debt.

 In May 2015, the Hospital issued \$200,000 Series 2015 Fixed Rate Taxable Bonds, the proceeds of which will be used for eligible corporate purposes of the Hospital and its affiliates.
-In addition, a portion of the proceeds were used to pay the costs of issuance in the amount of \$595.
-The principal is due in its entirely on July 1, 2045 and interest is payable each January 1 and July 1 at an annual interest rate of 5.024%.
+In addition, a portion of the proceeds were used to pay the costs of issuance.
+Effective August 2017, the Hospital executed a "tap" on the Series 2015 Fixed Rate Taxable Issuance for an additional \$225,000.
+The Hospital received total proceeds of \$268,023, which included a premium of \$43,023.
+The combined principal on both the original issuance and the tap are due in their entirety on July 1, 2045 and interest is payable monthly at an annual interest rate of 5.024%.
 The agreement contains provisions whereby certain financial ratios are to be maintained which mirror those of the Hospital's outstanding tax-exempt bond covenants.

 In December 2013, the Hospital entered into a \$50,000 taxable loan agreement with a commercial bank.
 The majority of the \$50,000 of loan proceeds were used on January 2, 2014 to legally defease Chilton Division's NJHCFFA Series 2009 Revenue Bonds, which were assumed by the Hospital on the effective date of the merger.
-With regards to the defeasance, the Hospital recorded a loss on redemption of \$7,073 within the consolidated statement of operations in nonoperating gains, net.
 The principal on the bank loan is due in its entirety on December 1, 2023 and interest is payable monthly at an annual interest rate of 3.85%.
-The agreement contains provisions whereby certain financial ratios are to be maintained which mirror those of the Hospital's outstanding taxexempt bond covenants.
+The agreement contains provisions whereby certain financial ratios are to be maintained which mirror those of the Hospital's outstanding tax-exempt bond covenants.

 In May 2011, the Hospital issued \$130,545 Series 2011 Fixed Rate Revenue Bonds, the proceeds of which will be used to pay for the costs or to reimburse the Hospital for certain capital expenditures related to (a) the renovation and equipping of the Hospital's existing hospital facilities and (b) the acquisition and installation of equipment to be located at the Hospital's facilities.
 In addition, the proceeds were used to pay the costs of issuance of the 2011 Bonds and to refund the NJHCFFA Newton Memorial Hospital Issue, Series 1997 Revenue and Refunding Bonds.
 In addition, upon acquisition of the Newton Division on April 1, 2011, the Hospital assumed the Newton Memorial Hospital 2001 Revenue Bond Issue.
-The Newton Series 2001 Revenue Bonds were subsequently refunded in December 2014 at a minimal loss of \$34 which had been recorded within the consolidated statement of operations as a loss within nonoperating gains, net.
 The Newton Division Master Trust Indenture was discharged and the 2001 Revenue Bonds included within the AHS Hospital Corp.
 Master Trust Indenture.
 In connection with the issuance of the Series 2016 Refunding Bonds noted above, \$120,115 of the outstanding principal was refunded in October 2016.